JeremySH/KataQuery/README.md

 # KataQuery

 KataQuery is a freeform, scriptable analysis goban for exploring Go (aka Baduk/Weiqi).
+It works on OpenCL Macs and Linux.

 ![Analysis and Code View](screenshots/code_view.jpg) By exploiting the powerful data provided by KataGo, you can design your own analyses and visualizations at will.